AgrawalAmey/gpu-cluster-monitor/README.md

     source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`
     ```

-2.  **Install `gpu-monitor` from PyPI:**
+2.  **Install `gpu-cluster-monitor` from PyPI:**
     ```bash
-    pip install gpu-monitor
+    pip install gpu-cluster-monitor
     ```

 ## Configuration

-`gpu-monitor` stores its cluster configuration files by default in `~/.config/gpu-monitor/clusters/` (on Linux/macOS) or the appropriate user config directory for your OS.
-You can manage these configurations using the `gpu-monitor add-cluster` and `gpu-monitor list-clusters` commands.
+`gpu-cluster-monitor` stores its cluster configuration files by default in `~/.config/gpu-cluster-monitor/clusters/` (on Linux/macOS) or the appropriate user config directory for your OS.
+You can manage these configurations using the `gpu-cluster-monitor add-cluster` and `gpu-cluster-monitor list-clusters` commands.

 Alternatively, you can specify a custom configuration directory using the `--config-dir` option with any command.